Protean Compiler: An Agile Framework to Drive Fine-grain Phase Ordering: Proposed Framework

 \subsubsection{Optimization Recipe Length}

-Once we have identified our 5 clusters, aka subsequences of optimizations, we need to select the max allowed length of subsequences in a recipe.
-We experiment with allowing the recipes grow up between a max lengths of 3 to 7 subsequences, and we observe that the optimization space comprises 156, 781, 3096, 19k, and 97k different permutations of combinations of optimizations, respectively \footnote{It is computed as the summation of $n^i$ with $i \in \{0, \ldots, m\}$ where n is the number of optimizations and m is the max allowed length of the optimization vector}.
-In order to identify the max subsequence length, we choose automotive\_susan\_c application as our representative set and run an iterative compilation strategy to observe the speedup gains by varying the max length parameter.
-Table \ref{tab:subseq_len} shows the experimental results we obtained.
-Among the set, we choose 5 because it allows for orders of magnitude of reduction in the phase ordering optimization space, while achieving 97\% of the achievable speedup by using a max sequence length of 7 in our benchmark.
+Once we have identified our 5 clusters, a.k.a subsequences of optimizations, we need to select the max allowed length of subsequences in a recipe.
+We experiment with allowing the recipes grow up between a max lengths of 3 to 7 subsequences, and we observe that the optimization space comprises 156, 781, 3096, 19k, and 97k different permutations of combinations of optimizations, respectively \footnote{It is computed as the summation of $n^i$ with $i \in \{0, \ldots, m\}$ where n is the number of optimizations and m is the max allowed length of the optimization vector }. \taco{To identify the max subsequence length, we choose one application from each CBench category as a representative set and run an iterative compilation strategy to observe the speedup gains by varying the max length parameter.
+The applications are as follows: automotive\_susan\_c, consumer\_jpeg\_d, network\_dijkstra, office\_rsynth, security\_blowfish\_d, and telecom\_adpcm\_c.
+Table \ref{tab:subseq_len} shows the experimental results we obtained by means of a geometric mean of speedup gained.
+Among the set, we choose 5 because it yields orders-of-magnitude reduction in the phase-ordering optimization space relative to the baseline (length = 7), while reaching 97\% of the achievable speedup.}